 The Amsterdam Law & Technology Institute is delighted to introduce a new initiative created and coordinated by Thibault Schrepel, The “Law + Tech Circle”.
 The Circle is decentralized, across institutions, without top-down management.

-Who: The Circle is open to scholars from all backgrounds, i.e., lawyers, computer and data scientists, economists, philosophers, etc., who recognize themselves in the idea of “Law + Tech” (see here).
+Who: The Circle is open to scholars from all backgrounds, i.e., lawyers, computer and data scientists, economists, philosophers, etc., who recognize themselves in the idea of “Law + Tech”.
 Scholars interested in joining can sign up over here.
-Chatham House Rule applies, and the meetings are closed to the press.
+Chatham House Rule applies.

 What it is not: The Circle is not your typical “Law & Tech” gathering.
 The Circle does not host tech skeptics and dystopians.
 Scholars join the Circle if they are interested in either/or: